tilt-dev/company/product-development/README.md

   decisions, and we shouldn't require consensus on an idea to move forward.

 - It's anxiety-producing and not helpful when people are constantly switching back and forth between execution and prioritization.
-We don't want each DRI to have to do a prioritization exercise every week when they finish their epic.
+We don't want each Tilter to have to do a prioritization exercise every week when they finish their epic.

 So we're trying a new system.